-There are three primary drivers of mattering at work: 1.
+The three primary drivers of mattering at work are: 1.
 Feeling Noticed, 2.
 Feeling Affirmed, and 3.
 Feeling Needed.

 Noticing others is the deliberate act of seeing someone’s uniqueness, paying attention to the ebbs and flows of their lives, and taking action to show them you see and hear them.

 Noticing someone isn’t the same as “knowing” someone.
 You can know your best friend but not notice that they’re struggling.
 You can know a team member but not notice that their parent is in the hospital or that they’ve been struggling with a project.

 Feeling seen is necessary for mattering, yet it’s often overlooked.
 Global surveys find close to 43% of employees feel “invisible.”
 When it comes to taking an interest in others, it seems common sense isn’t common practice.

 Here are several practices and skills to ensure people feel noticed:

 - Do regular check-ins with employees that focus on their personal lives, stress levels, and work struggles.
 Simply changing questions from “How are you?” to questions like, “What has your attention right now?” or “What do you need help with?
 How can I help?” can give you more insight into people’s lives.